Years of self-inflicted depression and anxiety has lead me into a dark world that I am trying to step out of.

 Lowest point of my Career:

-The idea behind this decision was to enjoy working in the field of my choice.
-So I thought, but after stepping into the sports management field I was greeted with a punch in my face and the reality that this industry demanded an innate ability to communicate with people with ease and travel around a lot, two things any introvert and an anxious guy would hate to do.
+The idea behind this decision was to keep working in the field of my choice that made me feel at ease.
+So I thought, but after stepping into the sports management field I was greeted with a punch in my face and the reality that this industry demanded an innate ability to communicate with people with ease and travel around a lot, two things any introvert and an anxious guy like me would hate to do.

 As everything looked gloomy, my friend introduced me to digital marketing and we both decided to work together.
 Suddenly something started to feel right.
 It was like I discovered what I really wanted to do and what I could be good at.
 And it wasn’t digital marketing to be precise but the thought of helping a company promote/market their products to their customers in a creative way is what excited me.